MirthaT/A-B-Test-Project/README.md

 ## Outcome:

-Through this project, we gained valuable insights into user behavior, enabling the company to make informed decisions to optimize the user experience and drive business growth
+Through this project, I gained valuable insights into user behavior, enabling the company to make informed decisions to optimize the user experience and drive business growth